Higher-order Breathers as Quasi-rogue Waves on a Periodic Background: Quasi-periodic Breathers

 This is a stricter condition on $\nu$ than the lower-limit of Eq. \eqref{vran}, since $k > (1-\sqrt{1-k^2}) \, \forall \, k \in (0,1)$.
 Referring to the PHF \eqref{eq:phfDn}, the lower limit \eqref{eq:lowerPoint} then implies that when transitioning from an $N^\text{th}$-order to an $(N+1)^{\text{st}}$ order breather, the peak would instantly jump by $2(k/2) = k$ and would not just increase smoothly as in the simpler constant background case \cite{Chin2016}.
 This can be seen clearly in Fig. \ref{fig:phfdn}.

 Figure \ref{fig:ABN_quasi} shows the three ``quasi-periods" of higher-order breathers with $\nu_m$ obtained from Eq. \eqref{eq:nu_m}, and $\nu$ and $k$ selected arbitrarily.
-The effect of matching the constituent breathers' periods drastically improves the overall periodicity of the high order breather, with seemingly repeating higher-order side-peaks in the 3D plots.
-However, closer inspection of contour plots near the base of the breather reveals remaining distortions in the side-peaks.
+The effect of matching the constituent breathers' periods drastically improves the overall periodicity of the high-order breather, with seemingly repeating higher-order side-peaks in the 3D plots.
+However, closer inspection of contour plots near the breather's base reveals remaining distortions in the side-peaks.
 They are still not identical to the central peak.
-This is reminiscent of the first-order case, as shown in Fig. \ref{fig:AB1_unmatched}.
+This distortion is reminiscent of the first-order case, as shown in Fig. \ref{fig:AB1_unmatched}.
 These higher-order breathers are all quasi-periodic.
 In the limit of $k \rightarrow 0$, $\nu_m\rightarrow \sqrt{m^2-1}/m$, (\ref{eq:nu_m}) reproduces our previous results of $a_m=\nu_m^2/2=(1-1/m^2)/2$ for breathers on a constant background in Ref. \cite{Chin2016}.